The Cancer Drugs Fund (CDF) is a way of funding cancer drugs in England.

 Health and Social Care Services in Northern Ireland usually follow NICE decisions.

-Your doctor can make an Individual Funding Request (IFR) if they think that a treatment is the best option for you but it isn't available on the NHS.
+Your doctor can make an Individual Funding Request (IFR).
+This is if they think that a treatment is the best option for you, but it isn't available on the NHS.

 Coping if you can’t have a cancer drug

-You might feel disappointed if your CDF request is refused and you can’t have the drug you would like.
+You might feel disappointed if you can’t have the treatment you would like.
 This can be very difficult to come to terms with.
 You might feel a range of emotions, including anger.
-Talk to your specialist about why funding was turned down for you.